huwenqing0606/zkevm-circuits-documentation/State Circuit.md

    - `aux1`
    - `aux2`

-Since there are different types of EVM's read-write operations, the above `RwRow` items may carry different types of information.
+Since there are different types of EVM read-write operations, the above `RwRow` items may carry different types of information.
 Types of rw operations include:
 - Start
 - TxAccessListAccount
 - TxAccessListAccountStorage